 4. Rest with Purpose: Do not simply wait for the next repetition.
 Use every rest interval to actively prepare your body and mind for the next swim.
 You can do this with calm breathing and by focusing on your next technical goal.

 5. Your Feedback is Essential Information: Tell your coach the things they cannot see.
-Instead of saying, "I'm tired," provide specific information like, "My HRV is lower than normal, and my swim times get much slower when I only have 15 seconds of rest."
+Instead of saying, "I'm tired," provide specific information like, "My times fall apart when I only have 15 seconds of rest," or "I slept poorly and my effort feels higher than normal."
 Specific feedback helps your coach make smarter training decisions.

 Abnormal Podcast.
 (2025, February 13).
 Sports on steroids: The explosive truth behind the Enhanced Games (ft.
 Brett Hawke) [Video].
 YouTube.
 Retrieved July 18, 2025, from https://www.youtube.com/watch?v=HNgQQH4JX8s